Suraj7506/Rendering-15x24-Matrix-Visualization-using-data-given-in-the-Json/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+# Install Node Module File
+Run npm i on terminal of this project to install neccesaary dependencies of the project

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.